bjlkeng/bjlkeng.github.io/source/posts/autoregressive-autoencoders.rst

 images).

-For vanilla autoencoders, we started with some neural network and then tried to apply some sort of probabilistic interpretation that doesn't quite work out.
+For vanilla autoencoders, we started with some neural network and then tried to apply some sort of probabilistic interpretation that didn't quite work out.
 I like it the other way around: start with a probabilistic model and then figure out how to use neural networks to help you add more capacity and scale it.